inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 ## APACHE SPARK
 Apache Spark is a unified analytics engine for large-scale data processing.
 It provides high-level APIs in Java, Scala, Python(PySpark) and R, and an optimized engine that supports general execution graphs.
-It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, pandas API on Spark for pandas workloads, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for incremental computation and stream processing.
+It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, Pandas API on Spark for pandas workloads (PySpark), MLlib for machine learning, GraphX for graph processing, and Structured Streaming for incremental computation and stream processing.
 [Apache Spark Dox](https://spark.apache.org/docs/latest/)

 Spark is especially useful for parallel processing of distributed data with iterative algorithms.
 It operates on a master/worker architecture, where the central coordinator is referred to as the driver, and the distributed workers execute tasks.
 The driver orchestrates the distribution of data and tasks to the workers, enabling parallel processing of data across the cluster.